-Not all shoes are suitable with all suits; shoe colors can clash with your suit.
-It’s very important to know which shoe colors go best with each suit color.
+Not all shoes are suitable for all suits; shoe colors can clash with your suit.
+Knowing which shoe colors go best with each suit color is important.

 Black is the most formal color in both clothing and shoes.
 Therefore, if you are wearing any formal wear, you’ll always need black dress shoes.

 Aside from the obvious choice of black shoes with a black suit, other suit colors work very well with black shoes.

 Pair your black dress shoes with a charcoal suit for a smooth look.
 It’s incredibly classy.